Dr Alex Kevill

 Kevill, A., Trehan, K., Easterby-Smith, M. and Higgins, D. (2015) ‘Stick or Twist?
 The Practice of Undertaking Life Story Interviews In-The-Moment’, International Journal of Entrepreneurial Behaviour & Research, ISSN 1355-2554

-Trehan, K., Kevill, A. and Glover, J. (In Press) Grasping Roses or Nettles?
+Trehan, K., Kevill, A. and Glover, J. (2018) Grasping Roses or Nettles?
 Losing and Finding Ourselves in Research Projects, in K. Townsend and M. Saunders (Eds) How to Keep your Research Project on Track: Insights from When Things Go Wrong, Edward Elgar Publishing

 Kars-Unluoglu, S. and Kevill, A. (2017) ‘Affective Foundations of Capability Development: An Exploration in an SME Context’, 33rd European Group for Organizational Studies (EGOS) Colloquium, Copenhagen, Denmark, 6-8 July